Locard's exchange principle

 In forensic science, Locard's principle holds that the perpetrator of a crime will bring something into the crime scene and leave with something from it, and that both can be used as forensic evidence.
-Dr. Edmond Locard (1877–1966) was a pioneer in forensic science who became known as the Sherlock Holmes of Lyon, France.
+Edmond Locard (1877–1966) was a pioneer in forensic science who became known as the Sherlock Holmes of Lyon, France.
 He formulated the basic principle of forensic science as: "Every contact leaves a trace".
 It is generally understood as "with contact between two items, there will be an exchange."
 Paul L. Kirk expressed the principle as follows:

 Wherever he steps, whatever he touches, whatever he leaves, even unconsciously, will serve as a silent witness against him.
 Not only his fingerprints or his footprints, but his hair, the fibres from his clothes, the glass he breaks, the tool mark he leaves, the paint he scratches, the blood or semen he deposits or collects.
 All of these and more, bear mute witness against him.
 This is evidence that does not forget.
 It is not confused by the excitement of the moment.
 It is not absent because human witnesses are.
 It is factual evidence.
 Physical evidence cannot be wrong, it cannot perjure itself, it cannot be wholly absent.
 Only human failure to find it, study and understand it, can diminish its value.

 Fragmentary or trace evidence is any type of material left at (or taken from) a crime scene, or the result of contact between two surfaces, such as shoes and the floor covering or soil, or fibres from where someone sat on an upholstered chair.

 When a crime is committed, fragmentary (or trace) evidence needs to be collected from the scene.
 A team of specialised police technicians goes to the scene of the crime and seals it off.
 They record video and take photographs of the crime scene, victim/s (if there are any) and items of evidence.
 If necessary, they undertake ballistics examinations.
 They check for foot, shoe, and tire mark impressions, plus hair as well as examine any vehicles and check for fingerprints – whole or partial.